How to Teach Your Xbox Obsessed Kids About Money and Investing

 “One such skill is coding.
 Instead of simply playing games, you’re better off learning how to write them!
 To get rich, you want to become a producer, not a consumer.”

 “When I was your age I wasn’t simply playing games, I was learning how to make them.
 Back then, there was no Internet, and computer books were hard to get and very expensive.
-Yet I’ve managed to build a simple shoot ’em up, space invaders type of game.”
+Yet I’ve managed to build a simple shoot ’em up, Space Invaders type of game.”

 “Elon Musk wrote his first game, Blastar, at your age.
 He’s now the richest man in the world!”